TobiasWalle/isomorphic-validator/README.md

 Returns:
 {
   username: {
-    limitLength: 'The minimal length is 8',
+    hasLength: 'The minimal length is 8',
   },
   email: {
     isEmail: 'The email is not valid',